rexyfahrezi/CTF-Writeup/README.md

 # CTF-Writeups
-CTF Writeups by Rexy Fahrezi (Noid3a)
+All of my CTF WriteUp by Rexy Fahrezi (Noid3a)

 Contact :
  - Mail : rexyfahrezi30@gmail.com